FireSquid6/teleorb/README.md

 ```

 `HOTFIX` changes every time a small patch is made and resets whenver `VERSION` increases. `VERSION` increases whenever new features are added and resets whenever `ERA` changes. `ERA` changes whenever I feel like it.

-## Era naming

-- If it's a greek letter (alpha, beta, etc), it's a prelrelease
-- If it's a greek god (zeus, athena, zephyr), it's a
+Eras typically move up by using greek letters.